nipraxis-fall-2022/diagnostics-let_the_python_eat_us/analysis_plan.md

 In both cases, a further step is required to statistically decide which elements differ "enough" to be considered outliers.
 For this we use the IQR Tukey method.

+Currently the code implements the generalised dvars function to identify differences between scans, and identifies outliers using IQR.

 ## Literature
 We have looked into a number of papers discussing outlier detection in neuroimaging scans.
 However, we are at this point lacking the theoretical & mathematical knowledge to implement the formulas and were unable to find relevant code/examples.
 Any help would be greatly appreciated.
 @nipraxis-fall-2022/instructors